-One of my audience members wrote in the other day and was saying how she was frustrated at so many of the blogs teaching blogging out there today.
-“If you look at their income reports,” she said, “they just all make money from products.
+One of my audience members wrote in the other day and was saying how she was frustrated at so many of the blogs teaching blogging for beginners out there today.
+“If you look at their income reports,” she said, “they just all make money online from products.
 They are making $30,000/month or more, but it’s all because of a product.
 What if you don’t HAVE a product?”

 What if you don’t want to make a product or it’s just not time for you to create one?

 What do you do?

 Is there a way to make money without a product?

 I love this question for so many reasons, but mostly, because this reader is really looking around, digesting, and digging into things.
 She’s not just blindly following what someone has to say.
 She’s digging much deeper to HOW someone is actually making money blogging on their platform.
 Kudos to her!